smiosoft/development-guide/src/repository/README.md

 - `src` - Any projects/files that make up the source code for the solution
 - `tests` - Any projects/files related to testing the source code

+### REPO_BR2: _Avoid committing commented out code_

+Version control provides the ability to review past changes, there is no need to pollute the code base and its history.

+### REPO_BR3: _Avoid committing TODO comments_

+These comments can easily become out-of-date; they are not an effective way of tracking and storing related discussions.

+Use appropriate project management tools and services, there is no need to pollute the code base and its history.

 ## Naming

 ### REPO_NAME1: _Name repositories using lower kebab case_